5 Days in Iceland: Ultimate Iceland Winter Itinerary

 We booked this Super Jeep Tour with Arctic Adventures, which was epic!
 It’s a small group tour, and the Super Jeep allows you to go off-roading where the large buses can’t venture.

-I’m working on a full guide about hunting the Northern Lights in Iceland; however, rest assured, booking a tour with a local will give you your best chance at seeing them!
 Most tours leave between 8:30pm and 9:30pm, with pick up and drop off right in downtown Reykjavik!

-I recommend booking a tour that has a “No Lights Guarantee”, so if you don’t see the lights, you can re-book the next night for free!
+Make sure to book a tour that has a “No Lights Guarantee”, so if you don’t see the lights, you can re-book the next night for free!

 Day 3: Experience the Golden Circle